AirAsia's future in doubt due to virus; share price tumbles

 Even before Monday's dire results, the airline was already reported to have plans to slash hundreds of staff in response to the pandemic.

-Fernandes said the coronavirus was "by far the toughest challenge we have faced since we began in 2001".
+Fernandes said the coronavirus was "by far the toughest challenge" AirAsia had ever faced.

-Since operations resumed in late April, there had been a strong rebound in demand, he said.

-AirAsia had applied for bank loans to shore up liquidity, and was in talks about joint-ventures and collaborations that could result in additional investments in the company, he said.
+Demand had rebounded since operations resumed in late April, while the airline had also applied for bank loans to shore up liquidity and entered talks on new investments, he said.

+But there were "serious risks to AirAsia if the current crisis doesn't end soon, or if the airline doesn't get a cash injection," said Endau Analytics aviation consultant Shukor Yusof.

+He said Malaysia's government would be reluctant to bail out a private company but would be forced to "consider the political ramifications of potential job losses if AirAsia is forced to shrink".

-The airline is just recovering from a crisis it faced earlier this year when Fernandes stepped aside as authorities probed unusual payments at the carrier, amid a $4 billion Airbus graft scandal.
+The company is just recovering from a crisis it faced earlier this year when Fernandes stepped aside as authorities probed unusual payments at the airline, as part of a $4 billion graft scandal involving European planemaker Airbus.

-He returned to his post in March after being cleared by an independent probe.
+He returned to his post in March after being cleared by an independent investigation.

+The flamboyant Fernandes has carved an image for himself as Asia's answer to Richard Branson, shaking up Southeast Asian air travel with his carrier's slogan "Now everyone can fly".

+He has not been shy in flaunting his wealth, and is the co-owner of London football club Queens Park Rangers.